What exactly is IP warming?

 Day 10: 256,000

 And so on.
 This works, because if you are sending a low volume of email (less than 10,000 emails/month), ISPs will not pay much attention to your activities.
-But as you start to send higher and higher volumes, you’ll begin to establish your sender reputation.
-Just make sure that with each larger send, you carefully monitor your open and click-through rates to ensure you’re hitting the inbox each time.
+But as you start to send higher and higher volumes, you’ll begin to establish your sender reputation in the eyes of your ISP.
+Just make sure that with each larger send, you carefully monitor your open and click-through rates to ensure you’re hitting the inbox each time for an optimal IP warm-up process.

 Choosing the Right Campaigns